laher/lunchbar/README.md

 ### Commonality

  * they're both written in go.
  * The plugin design and format is the same.
-I plan to add some metadata tags, but that's all (for now).
-Anything beyond that I'll try to upstream to xbar.
+   * I plan to add some metadata tags, but that's all (I think).
+   * Anything beyond that, I'll try to upstream to xbar.
+One PR so far.
-   * lunchbar depends on xbar packages, including the emoji support.
-So, the look and feel is very similar.
+ * lunchbar depends on xbar's `pkg/plugin` package, including the emoji support.
+   * So, the look and feel is very similar.
 On Mac at least.

-### Key differences from xbar
+### Some differences from xbar

  * Cross-platform from the outset.
     * Use [getlantern/systray](https://github.com/getlantern/systray) instead of wails.
       * xbar's UI library, Wails, doesn't currently support Windows or Linux.
 It could take a while before it gets implemented, and even then there are some challenges....
     * There are peculiar challenges when developing a cross-platform system tray.
       * OS differences - e.g. Windows doesn't show text.
+Workarounds for using/generating icons.
     * Each plugin runs in its own process (this is forced by a limitation of systray).
 IPC communications between main app and plugin app.
-    * Hope to write some support for building cross-platform plugins easily. e.g. a bundled `elvish` interpreter
  * Reduced feature set.
    * No plugin browser or other UI (for the time being)
    * Some features are hard to implement in a cross-platform way.
      * icons only for some platforms.
 The first item shows what would normally be in the list.
      * IPC - lunchbar uses getlantern/systray instead of wails.
 This is already cross-platform, but it's different... only one systray icon per process.
 So, this tool launches one process per icon.
+ * Easier sharing amongst teams:
+  * Bundled interpreter(s) for easy installation of cross-platform plugins. `elvish` first.
+  * TODO: set up 'alternate repositories'
+  * TODO: support per-plugin ENV variables via dotenv files.
  * Little differences:
    * The 'lunchbar menu' is at the top